Refqa Abu-Remaileh: Project on mapping Palestinian literature online

 Since 2018 Abu-Remaileh has headed "PalREAD - Country of Words: Reading and Reception of Palestinian Literature from 1948 to the Present", a research project funded by the European Research Council, that “seeks to re-trace and re-gather the scattered fragments of the story of Palestinian literature.”
 The goal of this project is to name and geographically situate Palestinians in literature and history since the beginning of the 20th century.
 Such an overview does not exist so far, and a database was specially developed for this project.
 Based on this, a freely accessible Internet platform will be created that not only presents written texts, interactive timelines, graphics and podcasts, but also visualize the history of literature written by Palestinians with maps and timelines.
-Even though much material has been lost, Abu-Remaileh found amazing cultural records: Old film rolls from movies made for the Palestine Liberation Organization, that were thought to have been destroyed since the Siege of Beirut by Israel in 1982, have turned up in a basement in Rome and in the old Russian Embassy in Jordan.
+Even though much material has been lost, Abu-Remaileh found amazing cultural records: Old film rolls from movies made for the Palestine Liberation Organization, that were thought to have been destroyed in the Siege of Beirut, have turned up in a basement in Rome and in the old Russian Embassy in Jordan.

 Abu-Remaileh has lectured at universities in Canada, the U.S. and Abu Dhabi on literary criticism as part of Digital Humanities.
 Since 2020, she has hosted a Humboldt postdoc fellowship project in Berlin named "How do you say 'trauma' in Arabic?"
 This project studies Palestinian writing, re-engaging with the field of Trauma Theory.
 Further, she is a board member of the Palestinian policy network Al-Shabaka.
 In a 2020 interview, she said the aim of the PalREAD project is "to tell the story of Palestinian literature across time and space, from Latin America to Palestine, the Arab world, Cyprus, Europe, the US, and beyond."